5 Salads You Should Be Making, Not Buying

 3. Grain Salad

 I'm not much of a meal prepper, but I try to always have a container of grain salad in my fridge.
-Whether it's Quinoa Salad with Feta, Olives & Tomatoes or Whole-Grain Salad with Charred Broccoli, Spring Onions & Parsley-Sumac Vinaigrette, it functions as a quick, filling and healthy lunch in a pinch.
+Our Quinoa Salad with Feta, Olives & Tomatoes is one that functions as a quick, filling and healthy lunch in a pinch.
 This helps me boost my whole grain and vegetable intake during the day without having to cook daily.
 It also makes a great side to bulk up dinner and can even work as breakfast with a fried egg on top.
 Make it your own by adding any whole grain, chopped vegetables and a dressing together.
 It's a great way to use up what you have on hand, and you can even make it go a little further by using it as a topping over a bed of greens.
 Bonus: it gets even better the longer it sits in the fridge (up to a week, that is).

 4. Simple Green Salad